 To the Newborn Screening Program

 Minnesota law requires that final results from the initial newborn hearing screen (regardless of test outcome) and any rescreening results be sent to the Newborn Screening Program.
-For all infants with REFER results requiring further testing, the Newborn Screening Program should be notified when and where follow-up testing will take place.
-Hearing screening results and follow- up plans should be communicated to the Newborn Screening Program within 10 days of screening.
+For all infants with REFER results requiring further testing, please notify our program staff of when and where follow-up testing will take place.
+Hearing screening results and follow- up plans should be communicated to the program within 10 days of screening.